🤑 You have $200 tuition credit

 • YOU ARE A COMIC BOOK, MANGA, OR GRAPHIC NOVEL ARTIST

 You’ve got the drawing chops, now make your art serve the story.
 We’ll help you think like a director on the page: guiding the reader’s eye, bringing characters to life as if they were actors, and shaping panels into a living narrative.
-Through set scripts, story-focused exercises, and portfolio-ready projects, you’ll grow your skills and elevate your practice.
+Through story-focused exercises, you’ll grow your skills and elevate your practice.

-• YOU ARE AN ARTIST, DIGITAL ILLUSTRATOR, OR GRAPHIC DESIGNER
+• YOU ARE A DIGITAL ILLUSTRATOR OR GRAPHIC DESIGNER

 You know how to create striking images, but telling a story panel by panel feels like a leap.
 This comic book art course gives you the fundamentals of visual storytelling, narrative flow, page direction, and world consistency, so you can turn your skills into sequential art that moves, breathes, and keeps readers hooked.